gcky/etl-project-website/user-docs.md

 ### Start

-To start Tungsten, open the terminal (Mac) or command prompt (Windows), change the current directory to your Tungsten folder.
+To start Tungsten, open the terminal (Mac) or command prompt (Windows), set the current directory to your Tungsten folder.
 Enter and execute `vagrant up`.
 Open the web browser and navigate to `localhost:5000`

 <a class="anchor" id="install-run-shut"></a>

 ### Shut down

 To shut down Tungsten, go to the terminal/command prompt, make sure the current directory is your Tungsten folder.
 Enter and execute `vagrant halt`.

+<a class="anchor" id="install-uninstall"></a>

+## Uninstall Tungsten

+To uninstall Tungsten, simply delete your Tungsten directory.
+You will not be able to retrieve any previously uploaded datasets once you delete that directory.
+Refer to VirtualBox and Vagrant website for their uninstallation instructions.

 <br>
 <hr>